rchillyard/Comparer/README.md

       /**
         * Method to compose this Comparer[T] with a "lens" function that operates on a T.
-        * See, for example, the definition of the Comparer in object DateF (in CompareSpec).
+        * See, for example, the definition of the Comparer in object Date (in CompareSpec).
         *
         * The resulting Comparer[T] is formed by using orElse to compose this Comparer[T] with a Comparer[T] that:
         * is formed by using the "lens" function lens to snap (the implicit) comparer (which is a Comparer[U]) into a Comparer[T].